 10 Article IV.70, Paragraph 2 of the CEL.

-11 This theory was upheld by the Belgian Supreme Court in 2000 (see Belgian Supreme Court, 7 January 2000, Multipharma/Louis Widmer, RCJB, 2001, p.
+11 This theory was upheld by the Belgian Supreme Court in 2000 (see Belgian Supreme Court, 7 January 2000, Multipharma v.
+Louis Widmer, RCJB, 2001, p.
 255).

-13 Article I.6, 4° of the CEL defines 'economic dependency' as a 'position of subjection of an undertaking towards one or more other undertakings characterised by the absence of a reasonable equivalent alternative, available within a reasonable period of time, and under reasonable conditions and costs, allowing this or each of these undertakings to impose obligations or conditions that cannot be obtained under normal market circumstances'.
+13 Article I.6, 4° of the CEL defines economic dependency as a 'position of subjection of an undertaking towards one or more other undertakings characterised by the absence of a reasonable equivalent alternative, available within a reasonable period of time, and under reasonable conditions and costs, allowing this or each of these undertakings to impose obligations or conditions that cannot be obtained under normal market circumstances'.

 14 Law of 2 May 2019 amending Book I 'Definitions', Book XV 'Enforcement', and replacing Book IV 'Competition Law' of the Code of Economic Law (Belgian Official Gazette, 24 May 2019).
 The Law entered into force on 3 June 2019.